customerio/howtotarget/hacks/_posts/2022-11-09-spark-ios-android.md

 }
 ```

-The class name `c17637`, is not a user firendly readable name, which may mean it's more likly to change at some point.
-So use it with caution.
+The class name `c17637` is automated and not human-readable, which may mean it's more likely to change in the future.
+Use this with caution.